Haim02/Math_Game/README.md

 # Math_Game
-select from the availble option (plus, minux, multi).
+select from the availble option (plus, minus, multi).

 you have a minute to answer each question.